justusthane/grav-justus.ws/user/pages/03.food/01.care-of-cast-iron-pans/default.md

 After that, the seasoning will continue to improve over time (with proper care) as you cook in the pan.
 Just remember to use lots of oil at first—the non-stick properties won’t be perfect yet.

 ## Use
 Cast iron is great.
 Just use it.
-Just a few things to try to avoid:
+Just a couple notes:
-- Try not to get it really hot without anything in it.
-You risk scorching and ruining your seasoning.
+- If you get an empty pan really hot, you'll notice the seasoning will look sort of dry.
+Just put some oil on it before it cools down.
 - Try not to cook really acidic things—or example, simmering spaghetti sauce for an extended amount of time.
 The acid will eat away your seasoning.

 ## Washing